Published:

 CoreView Configuration Manager: The Ultimate Disaster Recovery Tool for Microsoft 365 Configurations and Policies

 While there's an unending list of data backup solutions to choose for when it comes to Microsoft 365, solutions that enable you to back up your configurations and settings are few and far between.
-Until recently, your only option would have been to go through the tiresome process of manually create PowerShell scripts to pull your configurations using Microsoft Graph so that you can store them in an offsite location.
+Until recently, your only option would have been to go through the tiresome process of manually creating PowerShell scripts to pull your configurations using Microsoft Graph so that you can store them in an offsite location.

 Want to learn more about how you can use CoreView Configuration Manager to create a backup strategy for your M365 configurations as part of your larger disaster recovery plan?
-Request a free demo today to find out!

 Get a personalized demo today